OLIMEX/Arduino_configurations/PIC/README.md

   4. File "package_olimex_avr_index.json" - the file which describes the whole package.
 The link to the file must be added inside File -> Preferences in Arduino IDE to install the package.

   Change log:
+  1.2.4 - 2020/04/21
+  Fixed issue suggested by vicpino for the wrong definitions of D8 and D9 on Pinguino-OTG.

   1.2.3 - 2019/01/17
   Fixed issue suggested by vicpino for the wrong definitions of A6 and A7 on Pinguino and Pinguino-OTG.